sj-wilkinson/sj-wilkinson.github.io/_publications/2024-01-24-TNG-Mergers.md

 date: 2024-01-24
 venue: 'Monthly Notices of the Royal Astronomical Society'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: '**Wilkinson S.**, Ellison S. L., Bottrell C., Bickley R. W., Byrne-Mamahit S., Ferreira L., Patton D. R. (2024). &quot The limitations (and potential) of non-parametric morphology statistics for post-merger identification&quot; <i>MNRAS</i>. in press.'
+citation: 'Wilkinson S., Ellison S. L., Bottrell C., Bickley R. W., Byrne-Mamahit S., Ferreira L., Patton D. R. (2024).
+The limitations (and potential) of non-parametric morphology statistics for post-merger identification; <i>MNRAS</i>. in press.'
 ---
 Non-parametric morphology statistics have been used for decades to classify galaxies into morphological types and identify mergers in an automated way.
 In